CLIxIndia-Dev/unplatform_v2/README.md

 npm run compile:ui
 ```

-Will run `webpack` and dump the output in to the `static/ui` directory.
+This will run `webpack` and dump the compiled CSS and JavaScript files in to the `static/ui` directory.

-# Bundling the Python webserver
+# Building a Basic Unplatform bundle
+A shell script, `build_script_all_ssl.sh`, is included in this repository to create a basic `unplatform` bundle.
+A basic `unplatform` bundle is an intermediate step that creates a working version of `unplatform` with interactive tools, but does not make an easy, one-click installable file (i.e. a final distributable) with ePubs and assessments.
+To learn how to create a final distribution, see the section below.

+A basic bundle includes:

+* Unplatform epub reader
+* QBank assessment engine
+* A set of interactive tools (full list is [found in the wiki](https://github.com/CLIxIndia-Dev/unplatform_v2/wiki/Interactive-Tools))

+This bundle does **not** include actual ePub content nor assessments, and the output of this script is a zip file.
+The distributor is responsible for unzipping the bundle, adding in ePub content and assessment data, and then re-packing for final distribution.

+For more detailed instructions on building a basic bundle and the technical prerequisites on the build machine, please [read the Wiki page about the process](https://github.com/CLIxIndia-Dev/unplatform_v2/wiki/Creating-a-Basic-Bundle).

+**NOTES:**

-* You MUST do this on the target platform.
+* You MUST run this script on the target platform.
 I.e. to bundle for Windows, run this on Windows.

-* The bundler assumes you have access to all the CLIx repositories on GitHub.com.
-  For Windows, you may have to enter your SSH passphrase for each sub-repo,
-  depending on how your machine is set up.
-(Use `ssh-agent` to eliminate this
+* The build script assumes you have access to all the CLIx repositories on www.github.com.
+For some interactive tools, you may have to enter your SSH passphrase for each sub-repo, depending on how your machine is set up.
+(Use `ssh-agent` to eliminate this irritation.)
-  irritation.)

-* The bundler assumes you have a `node` installation available, along with
-  `git` and various `bash` commands.
-On Windows, this means `git` bash, plus
-  the `zip` module.
-See the separate document on bundling for instructions
-  on how to set up your environment.
+* The build script assumes you have a `node` installation available, along with `git` and various `bash` commands.
+On Windows, this means `git` bash, plus the `zip` module.
+See the separate [wiki page on bundling](https://github.com/CLIxIndia-Dev/unplatform_v2/wiki/Bundling-unplatform) for instructions on how to set up your environment.

-* The build script works on OS X, Ubuntu, and Windows.
+* The build script has been tested on OS X Sierra, Ubuntu 16.04, and Windows 10, 32-bit.

 * On Windows, you need `yarn` `0.23`+.